 Being the multicultural institution that it has been throughout the ages, it’s no wonder that Charles University is very open to international students.
 Besides its premier academic tradition, there’s the ever-present culture in the city, not to mention enough pubs and clubs to make you forget everything you learned at the last lecture.

-Charles University in Prague offers accredited degree programs at Bachelor’s, Master’s and PhD levels.
-Another possibility to study at the university is to take part in short-term courses of various types offered by the faculties within the framework of lifelong education programmes.
+Charles University in Prague offers accredited degree programs at Bachelor’s, Masters and PhD levels.
+Another possibility to study at the university is to take part in short-term courses of various types offered by the faculties within lifelong education programmes.
 Graduates of these courses will obtain certificates or credits.
-Students may also spend a part of their studies at CU on the basis of intergovernmental agreements, exchange programmes or study abroad programmes.
-For a full listing of courses and degrees, and application details, please refer to the University’s website, as courses and degrees offered change every year.
+Students may also spend a part of their studies at CU based on intergovernmental agreements, exchange programmes or study abroad programmes.
+Please refer to the university’s website for a full listing of courses and degrees and application details, as courses and degrees offered change every year.

-- Carolinum (Carolinum houses medical faculty offices, the University Club and is occasionally host to academic ceremonies)
+- Carolinum (Carolinum houses medical faculty offices, the University Club and occasionally hosts academic ceremonies)